Garbage Disposal Repair & Installation

 How long does a typical garbage disposal last?

 Proper garbage disposals should last you anywhere from 10-15 years on average.
-Other factors could influence the life of
+Other factors could influence the life of a disposal like frequency of usage which is impacted by the household size, wear and tear, and the specific foods and liquids that go down the disposal.

 What garbage disposal is the quietest?